unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ## Next Assignment

 The [initial inventory](jekyll-site-tooling-inventory.md) records the source review and open evidence gaps.
-The maintenance CHANGELOG has been reconciled, and the Publisher has published Part 1.
-Parts 2 through 4 and Hands-On 2A through 4A are in the Jekyll source tree for local review, with source packets, downloadable labs, and visuals.
-Next collect the Publisher's voice and factual edits on the Part 4 pair and settle dates for remaining local drafts.
-When starting Part 5, lead with the expanded article, series, and project-blog map before tracing one project through the YAML generator.
-Reserve the detailed commit checks and deployment gates for Part 8.
+The maintenance CHANGELOG has been reconciled, and the Publisher has pushed the series through Part 4.
+Part 5 and Hands-On 5A are now in the Jekyll source tree for local review, with a source packet, offline lab, and visuals.
+Next collect the Publisher's voice and factual edits on the Part 5 pair and settle dates.
+Part 6 covers editorial diagrams and source files; reserve the detailed commit checks and deployment gates for Part 8.
 For later installments, continue to answer:

 - Which commands are current entry points and which are backups, compatibility paths, or historical utilities?
 - Which scripts have tests, and what do those tests actually prove?